emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

     ![creates issue](create-issue.png)

-2. From the drop-down menu, specify if this issue is a `Story`, `Task`, or `Bug`. *A story is the most common type of issue and encompasses a single problem.*
+2. From the drop-down menu, specify if this issue is a `Story`, `Task`, or `Bug`.
+Stories are most commonly used and they *encompass a single problem.*

     ![types of issues](issue-type.png)